cetanu/sovereign/docs/guides/getting_started.rst

   So, depending on what you have configured for sources, this is the main variable that determines what will be rendered into the template.

-An example template based on the example configuration
+An template based on the example configuration
-""""""""""""""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""
-This example would run through the following steps before being rendered and given to an Envoy client.
+Sovereign would run through the following steps before being rendered and given to an Envoy client:

-Sovereign more-or-less does the following in order:

 #.
 Reads the configured sources but does not get any instance data
 #.
 Receives a CDS discovery request from an Envoy proxy